Jackevansevo/Blog/content/revisiting-kde.md

 # Conclusion

-Overall my experience so far with KDE has been overwhelmingly positive (despite what this article might suggest), I included criticism purely to offer some balance.
+Overall my experience so far with KDE has been overwhelmingly positive, despite some of the criticism covered in this article.
+It's great to see how far the desktop has improved since I last used it, and I'm excited to see where the project goes in the future, especially with KDE 6 on the horizon.

 I plan to stick with KDE for the foreseeable future, or until I get the nagging urge to jump ship and try something new :P